rerun-io/rerun/docs/content/getting-started/logging-python.md

 One final observation: notice how we're logging a whole batch of points and colors all at once here.
 [Batches of data](../concepts/batches.md) are first-class citizens in Rerun and come with all sorts of performance benefits and dedicated features.
 You're looking at one of these dedicated features right now in fact: notice how we're only logging a single radius for all these points, yet somehow it applies to all of them.
-We call that *splatting*.
+We call this *splatting*.

 ---